thomasclarke1969/documentation/guide/ios/layerkit-transition-guide.md

                                              name:LYRConversationDidReceiveTypingIndicatorNotification
                                            object:nil];
 ```

+Passing a `nil` value to the `object:` argument of the `addObserver:selector:name:object` method will make the observer listen for typing indicators of **all the conversations**.
+To receive typing indicators for a specific conversation, a `LYRConversation` instance should be passed as an `object:` argument.

 ##Metadata
 Metadata is a new feature which provides an elegant mechanism for expressing and synchronizing contextual information about Conversations.
 This is implemented as a free-form structure of string key-value pairs that is automatically synchronized among the participants in a conversation.
 A few use cases for metadata may include: